cpp-faq/cpp-faq/README.md

 # cpp-faq
-A collaborative FAQ for the C++ language.
-For now only available in french.
+This repository hold collaborative Q&A about the C++ language.

+For now, the FAQ is only available in french.